sk8997/LoanBot/README.md

 # Loan Bot

 Welcome to the Loan Bot project!
 This project is aimed at streamlining the loan application process by developing a bot that can interact with users, collect information from uploaded PDF files, and store it in a MySQL database.
-The bot employs advanced machine learning algorithms to predict a user's salary and risk of default on loan, enabling the most suitable loan amount recommendation.

 ## Description

 The Loan Bot project represents a significant improvement over conventional loan application methods.
-By utilizing machine learning models, this method outperforms traditional methods in accurately predicting user's isk of default on loan, leading to a more customized and reliable loan amount recommendation.
+By utilizing machine learning models, this method outperforms traditional methods in accurately predicting user's risk of default on loan, leading to a more customized and reliable loan amount recommendation.
 This innovative approach has the potential to revolutionize the loan application process and enhance financial decision-making.

 ## Features